smck83/expurgate/README.md

 docker run -d -p 53:53/udp -v /opt/expurgate/:/var/lib/rbldnsd/:ro -e OPTIONS='-e -t 5m -l -' -e TYPE=combined -e ZONE=_spf.yourdomain.com smck83/expurgate-rbldnsd

 ````
-Set a static IP for your Lightsail instance, and open UDP/53.
+Set a static IP for your Lightsail instance, and open UDP port: 53.

+### Step 3 - Create A + NS records
+1) Create an A record e.g. spf-ns.yourdomain.com and point it to the AWS Lightsail public IP that will be hosting your expurgate-rbldnsd container on UDP/53 -
+    spf-ns.yourdomain.com.
+IN A 192.0.2.1

+2)Then point your NS records of _spf.yourdomain.com to the A record, this will be what you set for `ZONE=` for expurgate-rbldnsd e.g.

+    _spf.yourdomain.com.
+IN NS spf-ns.yourdomain.com

 ### Step 4 - Replace your old SPF record with a macro pointing to expurgate-rbldsnd
     "v=spf1 include:%{ir}.%{d}._spf.yourdomain.com -all"